zyainfal/Joint-Holistic-and-Masked-Face-Recognition/README.md

 # Joint-Holistic-and-Masked-Face-Recognition

-The official implement of the paper Joint Holistic and Masked Face Recognition, which is under review.
+The official implement of the paper Joint Holistic and Masked Face Recognition.

-Codes will be released upon acceptance.
+The paper is under review and codes will be released upon acceptance.